King Vidor: Early life and career

 Vidor was born into a well-to-do family in Galveston, Texas, the son of Kate (née Wallis) and Charles Shelton Vidor, a lumber importer and mill owner.
-His paternal grandfather, Károly Vidor, was a refugee of the Hungarian Revolution of 1848, who adopted the Americanized named "Charles" when he settled in Galveston in the early 1850s, and fought for the Confederacy during the American Civil War.
-Vidor's mother, Kate Wallis, of Scotch-English descent, was a relative of the second wife of noted frontiersman and politician Davy Crockett.
-The "King" in King Vidor is no sobriquet, but his given name in honor of his mother's favorite brother, King Wallis.
+His paternal grandfather, Károly Vidor, was a refugee of the Hungarian Revolution of 1848.
+He adopted the Americanized name "Charles" when he settled in Galveston in the early 1850s and fought for the Confederacy during the American Civil War.
+Vidor's mother, Kate Wallis, was of Scotch-English descent and was a relative of the second wife of frontiersman and politician Davy Crockett.
+"King" was his given name, not a sobriquet, and honored his mother's favorite brother, King Wallis.

 At the age of six, Vidor witnessed the devastation of the Galveston Hurricane of 1900.
-Based on that formative experience, he published a historical memoir of the disaster titled "Southern Storm" for the May 1935 issue of Esquire magazine.
-In an interview with the Directors Guild of America (DGA) in 1980 Vidor recalled the horrors of the hurricane's effects:
+He published a historical memoir of the disaster titled "Southern Storm" for the May 1935 issue of Esquire magazine.
+In an interview with the Directors Guild of America (DGA) in 1980 Vidor recalled the hurricane's aftermath:

 All the wooden structures of the town were flattened ... [t]he streets were piled high with dead people, and I took the first tugboat out.
 On the boat I went up into the bow and saw that the bay was filled with dead bodies, horses, animals, people, everything.

 Near the end of production for Metro-Goldwyn-Mayer's The Wizard of Oz, Vidor was called in to direct the remaining scenes set in Kansas.
-His contributions include the cyclone sequence and the musical number, "Over the Rainbow."
+His contributions include the cyclone sequence and the musical number "Over the Rainbow."

 Vidor was introduced to Mary Baker Eddy's Christian Science by his mother at a very early age.
 Vidor would endow his films with the moral precepts of the faith, a "blend of pragmatic self-help and religious mysticism."

 Vidor attended grade school at the Peacock Military Academy, located in San Antonio, Texas.